Fedora 19 connectivity diagnosis tools

 I think choice 2 might cause some difficulty.
 I think the connectivity issues that need to solved with these tools are usually encountered after installation, not after a time period of successful usage.

-#2 Updated by cpg over 6 years ago
+#2 Updated by cpg about 7 years ago

 True and a a good idea.